 Course learning outcomes#

-In this course, we will learn some advanced machine learning methods in the context of natural language processing (NLP) applications.
-Markov chains, hidden Markov models, topic modeling, recurrent neural networks.
+In this course, we will learn some advanced machine learning methods in the context of natural language processing (NLP) applications, including Markov chains, hidden Markov models, recurrent neural networks, and self-attention and transformers.

-Explain the general idea of stationary distribution in Markov chains.
+Explain the concept of stationary distribution in Markov chains.

-Broadly explain Recurrent Neural Networks (RNNs) and different types of RNNs.
+Summarize Recurrent Neural Networks (RNNs) and their variations.

 Deliverables#